The state of the European State - ECSA CH 2018 Annual ConferenceColloque / Congrès / Forum Public-cible: Ouvert au grand public

 The questions the 2018 ECSA Annual Conference would like to broach pertain to the state of the European State today.
 They are, among others: European States’ territory and boundaries, nationality/citizenship, jurisdiction, authority, sovereignty, equality, democracy, but also: traditionally state-centred matters like security, defence, taxation, migration, welfare, education or the public/private divide in Europe.

-Chaire de droit international et droit européen - ECSA CH
+Chaire de droit international public et de droit européen - ECSA CH

 Av.
 Beauregard 11

 Keynote conference by Prof. Paul Magnette, Bourgmestre de la Commune de Charleroi, Professeur à l’Université libre de Bruxelles et ancien ministre-président de la Wallonie.

 Date limite: 2018-11-01